Facebook Hires Former UK Deputy Prime Minister Nick Clegg As Global Policy And Communications Head

-Facebook has hired former deputy prime minister of the U.K Nick Clegg as its head of global policy and communication.
+Facebook has hired former deputy prime minister of the UK Nick Clegg as its head of global policy and communication.

 The 51-year-old former politician served as leader of the Liberal Democrats from 2007 to 2015, and was the second most powerful political leader of the United Kingdom from 2010 to 2015.

-According to The Washington Post, Clegg will move to California to replace Elliot Schrage, who had held the position on Facebook for the past decade.
+According to the Washington Post, Clegg will move to California to replace Elliot Schrage, who had held the position on Facebook for the past decade.

 Clegg joins Facebook as the social media giant seeks to navigate increasingly complex matters of diplomacy with governments around the globe, and as regulators continue to scrutinize Facebook for a range of issues which include its use of customer data and how it protects the integrity of democratic elections.

-Facebook’s chief operating officer Sheryl Sandberg acknowledged that the company is on a critical journey when she announced that Clegg is joining Facebook as Vice President for Global Affairs and Communications on Friday.
+Facebook’s Chief Operating Officer Sheryl Sandberg acknowledged that the company is on a critical journey when she announced that Clegg is joining Facebook as Vice President for Global Affairs and Communications on Friday.

 Sandberg said that amid the serious challenges that Facebook faces, the company needs now more than ever new perspective to help with the changes.